-"Social bubbles", the strategy to get out of the quarantine that New Zealand applies and other countries are considering
+"social bubbles", the strategy to get out of the quarantine that New Zealand applies and other countries are considering

 “If it were up to me and my partner, we would surely be fine communicating digitally with our friends, but I have a four-year-old girl and her situation is worse, because she misses the physical interaction with her friends because she cannot communicate digitally well,” says Flasche. .

-“So you need to carefully consider who in the house needs to expand their personal bubble the most, and create a unity according to who really needs this.”
+“So you need to carefully consider who in the house needs to expand their personal bubble the most, and create a unity according to who this really needs.”

-Another important thing, Block notes, is creating a bubble with a group that is geographically close (such as neighbors who are friends and with a similar family structure), thus “in case of infection, you can limit the distance to which the disease spreads.”

 What will the success of this strategy depend on?